UselessPickles/diamondtel-m92-bluetooth/operating_instructions/README.md

     - NOTE: This code can only be used to enter programming mode up to 3 times.
     An alternate "programming reset" code (`8291112`) can ALWAYS be used to enter programming mode, and will also reset the ability to use the `1591426` code.
-This just mimics the original phone behavior for maximum authenticity.
+This mimics the original phone behavior for maximum authenticity.
-    The standard (3-times-only) code is included in the original Operating Instructions, while the "programming reset" code was "secret" code known to "authorized" personnel only.
-The "prgramming reset" code is therefore the more convenient code to use for programming.
+    The standard (3-times-only) code is included in the original Operating Instructions, while the "programming reset" code was a "secret" code known to "authorized" personnel only.
+The "programming reset" code is therefore the more convenient code to use for programming.
 1. If successful, the Bluetooth Adapter will disconnect from the host phone, and you will see the first programming option flashing on the screen.